 Stories of Womanhood

-Stories of Womanhood is an initiative of Sharona Badloe and Sophia Blijden that aims to show the power of a personal story.
-After a first successful edition of Stories of Womanhood in Amsterdam their Action Project evolved into a complete series that connects and empowers women in finding their own voice.
+Stories of Womanhood, an initiative by Senior Fellows Sharona Badloe and Sophia Blijden, aims to show the power of a personal story.
+After the first edition of Stories of Womanhood in Amsterdam, it evolved into a complete series that connects and empowers women in finding their own voice.